saurabhgupta050890/transaction-sms-parser/README.md

 # Transaction SMS Parser

-A library to parse transaction sms text to give relevant information from it.
+A library to parse transaction sms text to extract relevant information from it.